Causal Bayesian Optimization via Exogenous Distribution Learning: Problem Statement

 \subsection{Motivations for Exogenous Distribution Learning}

-In existing CBO models, exogenous distributions are ignored or marginalized to achieve the simplicity of interventions~\cite{aglietti2020causal,aglietti2021dynamic,sussex2022model}.
-As mentioned in previous sections, we propose an encoder-decoder scheme to recover the exogenous variable of each endogenous node in an SCM.
-The distribution of the exogenous variable~($U$), is approximated with the density of the recovered exogenous variable~($\widehat{U}$) which is modeled with a flexible model, e.g. Gaussian Mixture.
-The recovered exogenous distribution improves the surrogate model in the approximation of the SCM.
+In existing CBO frameworks, the distributions of exogenous variables are either ignored or marginalized to simplify the intervention process~\citep{aglietti2020causal,aglietti2021dynamic,sussex2022model}.
+Learning the exogenous distribution, however, yields a more accurate surrogate model when observational data is available.
+As outlined in later sections, we propose an encoder-decoder architecture (illustrated in Figure~\ref{fig:node}) to recover the exogenous variable associated with each endogenous node in an SCM.
+The distribution of an exogenous variable $U_i$ is approximated by the density of its recovered surrogate $\widehat{U}_i$, modeled using a flexible distribution such as a Gaussian Mixture.
+This learned exogenous distribution improves the surrogate model's approximation of the underlying SCM.
+As discussed in Sections~\ref{sec:onenode}, \ref{sec:proof_thm}, and~\ref{sec:edl_app}, under moderate assumptions, the independence between the recovered exogenous variable $\widehat{U}$ and both the parents $\mathbf{Z}$ and actions $\mathbf{A}$ empowers the structured surrogate model in EXCBO to be \emph{counterfactually identifiable} and to perform effective interventions.

-Different from existing methods~\cite{aglietti2020causal,aglietti2021dynamic,sussex2022model} that typically focus on ANMs, our EXCBO allows us to extend CBO to a broader range of causal models beyond ANMs.
-The learned exogenous distribution reduces the variance of the surrogate model through reusability.
-Therefore, our surrogate model could have the benefit of improved sample efficiency regarding CBO updating.
+As a result, EXCBO extends beyond the ANM framework assumed by prior work~\citep{aglietti2020causal,aglietti2021dynamic,sussex2022model}, enabling optimization under a broader class of causal models.
+Moreover, by enhancing the surrogate model's fidelity, our approach can potentially achieve superior reward outcomes.
+Additional justification and motivation are provided in the Appendix.